annabison/annabison.github.io/index.md

 ## Hey there!

-I'm Anna Bison, currently a MSc student at the [University of Padova](https://www.unipd.it/).
+I’m Anna Bison, a MSc student in Computer Science at the [DM](https://www.math.unipd.it).
+Previously, I obtained my BSc in Physics at the [DFA](https://www.dfa.unipd.it).
 I like category theory and coding in C++.

 Non-scientific interests include (mainly) classical music (I have obsessively [practised piano](https://www.youtube.com/watch?v=EzEqQUG-qkw) for three years during high school), swimming, table tennis.